-- Euronext RiskGuard (ERG) services are incorporated into Optiq, offering pre-trade risk management features of Suspend, Block and Order Size Limit (OSL). - In Optiq ERG service is provided via FIX private message protocol, with submission via OEG.

-To access the Euronext RiskGuard service via Optiq, both LCH SA Clearing Members and Euronext Trading Members must sign the Euronext Risk Management Services Agreement.

-- ✓ For more information on how to adjust existing ERG / ITM setup, or obtain new ERG accesses, clients should contact Euronext Membership department. - With changes in access model, the use of existing ERG setup will shift from ITM to Logical Access level. - ✓ To achieve trader level granularity clients will be able to use Execution within Firm short code in combination with Logical Accesses.
+- Euronext RiskGuard (ERG) services are incorporated into Optiq, offering pretrade risk management features of Suspend, Block and Order Size Limit (OSL). - In Optiq ERG service is provided via FIX private message protocol, with submission via OEG.
+To access the Euronext RiskGuard service via Optiq, both LCH SA Clearing Members and Euronext Trading Members must sign the Euronext Risk Management Services Agreement. - For more information on how to adjust existing ERG / ITM setup, or obtain new ERG accesses, clients should contact Euronext Membership department. - With changes in access model, the use of existing ERG setup will shift from ITM to Logical Access level. - To achieve trader level granularity clients will be able to use Execution within Firm short code in combination with Logical Accesses.

-9.2 SELF-TRADE PREVENTION (STP)
+9.2.
+SELF-TRADE PREVENTION (STP)

-The Self-Trade Prevention (STP) mechanism allows clients to avoid unintentional self-trading that results from the matching of two opposite orders on the same instrument, of the same Member Firm (i.e. with the same Member Firm ID).
-The mechanism applies to orders that are submitted via OEG private messages, for a pre-defined sub-set of Account Types as defined below.
+The Self-Trade Prevention (STP) mechanism allows clients to avoid unintentional self-trading that results from the matching of two opposite orders or quotes on the same instrument, of the same Member Firm (i.e. with the same Member Firm ID).
+The mechanism applies to orders and quotes that are submitted via OEG private messages, for a pre-defined sub-set of Account Types as defined below.

-In the event that two opposite orders belonging to the same Member Firm would match against each other, the mechanism cancels either the resting or the incoming order, depending on the STP Type chosen.
+In particular, this functionality prevents the matching of two opposite orders or quotes that are about to match against each other and are eligible for the STP mechanism, by cancelling the resting order/quote or the incoming order/quote or both, depending on the STP Type chosen by the client:

-- If STP Type chosen is "Cancel Resting": the resting order is cancelled, and the incoming order enters into the order book. - If STP Type chosen is "Cancel Incoming": no changes occur in the order book and the incoming order is rejected.
+- if STP Type chosen is "Cancel Resting", the resting order/quote is cancelled, while the incoming order/quote enters into the order book. - if STP Type chosen is "Cancel Incoming", no changes occur in the order book and the incoming order/quote is rejected. - If STP Type chosen is "Cancel both orders", the incoming order/quote is rejected and the resting order/quote is cancelled.